juttle/juttle-postgres-adapter/README.md

 ## Configuration

 The adapter needs to be registered and configured so that it can be used from within Juttle.
-To do so, add the following to your `~/.juttle/config.json` file:
+To do so, use the following format when adding a Postgres configuration to your `~/.juttle/config.json` file:

 ```json
 {